 Since 2017 (the first year that SDG&E began offering the EV Climate Credit), the number of EV drivers in the region has grown by about 51 percent (from 23,136 in January 2017 to 34,908 in January 2019).
 Given the increasing number of EV drivers and growing awareness of the EV Climate Credit program, it is not possible at this time to estimate the precise amount of the credit.

 EV drivers can sign up for the credit at sdge.com/evcc through May 31, 2019.
 They will need their SDG&E account number and DMV registration card to sign up.
 A bill credit will be applied this summer, starting in June.
 The credit is available to SDG&E customers who drive plug-in electric vehicles that are registered to residents, and not commercial fleets.

 SDG&E is an innovative San Diego-based energy company that provides clean, safe and reliable energy to better the lives of the people it serves in San Diego and southern Orange counties.
 The company is committed to creating a sustainable future by providing around 45 percent of its electricity from renewable sources; modernizing natural gas pipelines; accelerating the adoption of electric vehicles; supporting numerous non-profit partners; and, investing in innovative technologies to ensure the reliable operation of the region’s infrastructure for generations to come.
-SDG&E is a subsidiary of Sempra Energy (NYSE: SRE), a Fortune 500 energy services holding company based in San Diego.
+SDG&E is a subsidiary of Sempra Energy (NYSE: SRE).
 For more information, visit SDGEnews.com or connect with SDG&E on Twitter (@SDGE), Instagram (@SDGE) and Facebook.